-Now, instead of memory cards for more space, the cloud storage can provide limitless space for applications, even with the help of terminal virtualization framework/middleware they do not need to care about the location of the storage.
+Now, instead of memory cards for more space, the cloud storage can provide limitless space for applications, even with the help of terminal virtualization framework/middleware they don't need to care about the location of the storage.
 Improved Processing Facility

 The price of a mobile terminal is largely dependent on its CPU's speed and performance.
-With the help of terminal virtualization, all the extensive and complex processing is done at the cloud level, thereby enhancing the mobile terminal's performance without upgrading the terminal's CPU.
+With the help of terminal virtualization, all the extensive and complex processing is done at the cloud level.
+The vital computations, encryption and decryption, everything can be handled by the cloud thereby enhancing the mobile terminal's performance.

-Save Radio Access Network (RAN)/Access Bandwidth & Resources
+• Save Radio Access Network (RAN)/Access Bandwidth & Resources